 Social media is just as bad with fake news, people's personal opinions and not to mention bonkers conspiracy theories (5G anyone?).

 So make sure every now and again you're logging yourself off and detaching from the online world for a little while.

 We've been hit with the new reality where we aren't able to go and see friends and family that we don't live with.
 This sucks, we know.
 There'll be particular days this will feel harder than others.
 We all have our wobble days.

 However the beauty of technology means that all around the world people are finding ways to adapt to our temporary new normal and keep connected with one another.

-Be that through group `Facetime, Houseparty or Zoom people are finding ways to keep connected with their friends and keeping their social life going.
+Be that through group `Facetime, Houseparty or Zoom people are finding ways to keep connected with their friends and keep their social life going.

 Musicians are also putting on gigs from their front rooms from their social media channels so keep checking on what your favourite bands and artists are doing to keep busy during lockdown to get a fun evening beamed straight into your living room.
 It's never been a better time to stay home.

 Take some time to yourself.